stackct/toxic/docs/pickle.md

 ```

 ### Steps
 Step names should be as short and descriptive as possible, and named so that referring to the step in another step or in an assertion reads well.
 Single words are better than compound words.
 If compound words are required, _hyphen-case_ is preferred.
-The primary goal of the step name is to provide a readable expression when used as an interpolation.
+The primary goal of the step name is to provide a readable expression when used as an interpolation (see [Steps](#steps)).

 Example:
 The `CreateUser` function is responsible for creating a user and returning a `success` output indicating whether or not the operation succeeded.